Fredrik2002/f1-24-steering-wheel-replication/README.md

     - SC & VSC delta times
     - ERS Deployment mode
     - All 4 tyres inner temperature
+- Setting tab
-- Setting tab to select the port you are receiving the datas on
+    - Select the port you are receiving the datas on
+    - Enable UDP Redirection to another IP Address & Port (Ability to redirect to yourself)
 - Font size adjustating to the window size

-### To do list :
-- Add flags state on side LEDs